 For example, in a kitchen remodel, a large portion of the cost is for the new kitchen cabinets.
 But you may get multiple bids where the line item for cabinetry cost is significantly different.
 This will largely be based on what kind of cabinets the contractor has included based on their understanding of the design you want.

 Cabinets, even ones that look similar to each other, have a wide range of costs based on the material quality (different wood types, etc), where they are made, and most importantly whether they are custom or pre-fabricated.
 Countertops also come in pre-fabricated and custom varieties which are drastically different in price.
-You’ll have to ask each renovation contractor which style, type, quality of the material they plan to use to ensure each bid has what you desire to install.
+You’ll have to ask each renovation contractor which style, type, and quality of the material they plan to use to ensure each bid has what you desire to install.

 Why Are My Contractor Bids So Far Apart on Price?